The Scots certainly love their oats and for good reason – oats is low in fat, fibre-rich and high in energy.

 You can make bannock bread in a Dutch oven over the coals or on a skillet over the fire or stove.
 Especially when in survival situations and when out camping I believe the fastest way to make them that uses the least energy is best.

-This recipe uses a skillet and for convenience the bannocks are shaped into small scones and placed on the skillet – so they cook within a few minutes, making for an instant breakfast.
+This recipe uses a cast iron skillet and, for convenience, the bannocks are shaped into small scones and placed on the skillet – so they cook within a few minutes, making for an instant breakfast.

 You can choose to add 1/3 cup of sugar or leave the sugar out.
 For these I omitted the sugar as some were being served with egg and some left over Kassler chop from the BBQ the evening before: